-Dr. Duncombe is with singular malignity thus charged; "having some private business to transact with the government in England, he was desirous of advancing his claims, by representing himself as a person of some importance, and with this view assumed the character of delegate of the Reformers of the Province, but without any authority whatsoever for doing so."
-It would have become a select committee, less seasoned with executive partizanship, to relate the facts, and leave us to draw the inference.
-But as they have endeavored to exercise perhaps the most dispassionate judgment in their power, though with singular failure of truth and justice, it is due to the honorable and learned member for Oxford (Dr. Duncombe,) to shew the evil genius by which they were unconsciously deluded.
+Dr. Duncombe is with singular malignity thus charged; "having some private business to transact with the government in England, he was desirous of advancing his claims, by representing himself as a person of some importance, and with this view assumed the character of delegate of the Reformers of the Province, but within their power, tho' with singular failure of truth and justice, it is due to the honorable and learned member for Oxford (Dr. Dencombe.) to shew the evil genius by which they were unconsciously deluded.
+This evil genius, the ghost of departing Toryism, haunted them into the belief that Dr. Duncombe was a minor thing, while Sir Francis was "justly of the greatest importance."-